-It is therefore imperative to take the time to choose your backpacking sleeping pad, a primary element, because it bring you comfort and insulation.
+It is therefore imperative to take the time to choose your backpacking sleeping pad, a primary element because it brings you comfort and insulation.

 We often think that just having a good sleeping bag ensures a good night in the mountains.

 It is not true.
-To spend a good night, you need both a good sleeping bag AND also a good mattress that will ensure you both the comfort and especially the insulation.
+To spend a good night, you need both a good sleeping bag AND also a good mattress that will ensure you both comfort and especially insulation.